-Deloitte & Touche LLP audited our consolidated financial statements for the fiscal year ended June 30, 2022, the Transition Period ended June 30, 2021, and for the fiscal years ended April 30, 2021 and April 30, 2020.
+Deloitte & Touche LLP audited our consolidated financial statements for the fiscal years ended June 30, 2023 and 2022, the two months ended June 30, 2021 (Transition Period), and for the fiscal year ended April 30, 2021.
 The audits were conducted in accordance with the standards of the Public Company Accounting Oversight Board (United States).